 We had only been dating a few months when we both knew that “You are the one!”
 He proposed to me on December 12, 2010 – Our Lady of Guadalupe feast day.
 It was so beautiful and perfect.
 During our engagement, we endured, survived, and thrived through his first deployment to Afghanistan, from November 2011-April 2012.
 During the year following his return, we worked on reintegration and hit some tough times due to post-combat issues (namely, Post-Traumatic Stress Disorder and Traumatic Brain Injury).
 He returned from his second combat tour to Afghanistan in February 2014.

 We were married at St. Michael’s Catholic Church on Monday, April 7, 2014 and went on our honeymoon to Estes Park, Colorado for 8 beautiful days.
-On May 3, we packed up a U-Haul and did our first PCS (Permanent Change of Station) together.
+In early May, we packed up a U-Haul and did our first PCS (Permanent Change of Station) together.
 Since then, we have moved a second time: from Ft.
-Huachuca to Ft.
-Bragg, NC, in December 2014.
+Huachuca to a location I will not disclose here.

-I am very thankful to finally be TOGETHER.
+I am very thankful for our life together.
 There were many times during deployment that this life was almost taken away from us, and the challenges make the joys that much sweeter.
 Throughout our lives, this verse has rung true:

 “The mountains may depart and the hills be removed, but my steadfast love shall not depart from you, and my covenant of peace shall not be removed, says the Lord, who has compassion on you.” ~Isaiah 54:10.

 God Bless America and God Bless Our Troops!